randomtruffles/Dominion_League/resources.md

   * **Various cards/landscapes**: If you play a card multiple times and it doesn't leave play at least one of those times, but then does leave play a later time, you may be able to call a Royal Carriage to replay it.
   * **Snowy Village**: See **Snowy Village** below.
 * **Scepter**: See **Crown** above.
+* **Scheme**:
-* **Scheme**: You cannot choose which copy of a card to put onto your deck when the client stacks them in your play area.
+  * You cannot choose which copy of a card to put onto your deck when the client stacks them in your play area.
 For example, it might choose a copy of Treasure Hunter from a stack of Treasure Hunters that you planned to exchange for a Warrior.
+  * **Highwayman**: If you play a Highwayman and at the start of your next turn play a Scheme (for example due to Summon) then discard Highwayman from play, you cannot use Scheme's ability to put the Highwayman onto your deck.
 * **Small Castle**: When you play Small Castle and have no other Castles in hand, you are forced to trash the Small Castle from play.
 * **Sleigh**
   * When you gain a card, you can only react with one Sleigh from your hand.
 However, you should be able to react with additional Sleighs, though they will do nothing.
   * When you gain a Sleigh, you can react with a second Sleigh from your hand to put the first Sleigh into your hand; the second Sleigh moves to your discard pile, and should stop moving.
 However, you can react with the first Sleigh, now in your hand, to move the second Sleigh again.
 Furthermore, you can continue to react with each Sleigh to put the other into your hand in an infinite loop.
 * **Snowy Village + Coin of the Realm / Royal Carriage**: If you played a Snowy Village this turn, have a Coin of the Realm or a Royal Carriage on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
 Note you cannot spend the Villagers manually for +Actions, and in all cases you correctly do not actually get +Actions from spending any.
-* **Star Chart**:
-  * You cannot look through your remaining deck before choosing which shuffled card to put on top.
-  * See **Fleet** above.
+* **Star Chart**: See **Fleet** above.
 * **Stonemason**: You cannot choose to overpay an amount that would not gain you anything.
 * **Storyteller**: See **Black Market** above.
 * **Trader**: When you gain a card that is not from a pile, the game will freeze if you react with Trader.